-For my scarves and pashminas, I use an old Ikea box which fits in the drawer perfectly with the Ikea SKUBB boxes.
+For my scarves and pashminas, I use an old Ikea box that fits in the drawer perfectly with the Ikea SKUBB boxes.

 So my top tip is if you have grocery items you purchase on a regular basis that come in similar packaging that can be re-used, keep several of the same packages to create a set of storage boxes that are the same size to be used in your closet.
 It makes life a lot easier.

 And that’s it for now!
 I’m currently reorganizing my closet and will have another post later on showing how everything is organized – including accessories – and what is stored where.

 In the meantime, which is your favourite closet organization hack?
 Do you have any other wardrobe tips to share?
 I’d love to hear in the comments.

 Don’t forget… you can grab your closet organization labels by signing up here!